Immigration Lawyer Cost for a Green Card (2025 Guide)

 Employment-Based Green Card

-These are for workers with special skills or job offers:
+These green cards are for workers with specialized skills or employer sponsorship:

 • EB-1: Priority workers